Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-for an unexpected future change in its wider usage context may make it imperfect again and it may still have to change due to "bitrot" (the Houyhnhnm name for which would better translate to "fitrot": the bits themselves don't rot, though it makes for an amusing paradoxical expression, it is the fitness of those bits that degrades as the context evolves).
+for an unexpected future change in its wider usage context may make it imperfect again and it may still have to change due to "bitrot" (the Houyhnhnm name for which would better translate to "fitrot": the bits themselves don’t rot, though it makes for an amusing paradoxical expression, it is the fitness of those bits that degrades as the context evolves).

 Not only will content vary with time, an intent may deliberately name